 Stormwater runoff of occurs naturally as part of the hydrologic cycle.
-Humans have a large effect on the quality of the water that enters or creeks streams, and even the San Francisco Bay.
-As land use changes from open space to either agricultural or to urbanization the characteristics of the water flow changes.
+Humans can affect the quality of the water that enters or creeks streams, and even the San Francisco Bay.
+As land use changes from open space to either agricultural or to urbanization, the characteristics of the water flow changes.
 Urban runoff is the water that flows from these areas after land use has changed.
 Urban runoff can be either wet or dry weather flows.

 Increasing Public Awareness

 With stormwater pollution being the leading cause of water quality problems in creeks and the San Francisco Bay, the City of Dublin continues in its efforts to increase public awareness.

 Informational pamphlets are available year-round at the Public Works front counter at the

 Dublin Civic Center